AishhD/tray_hoover/README.md

 ## Getting Started

-To run the program
+To run the program type

 ```
 node index.js
 ```

-## Run the tests
+## Running the tests

 First run